gilst/4d-plugin-curl/README.md

 # 4d-plugin-curl
 This is a 4D plugin implementation of libcurl and curl.

+Important
+---
-*Important notice*: This plugin project is a subset from what was published as "OAuth".
+This plugin project is a subset from what was published as "OAuth".

 Existing cURL@ commands have the same name and functionality, but their tokens (internal IDs) may have changed.